Kohaku is either sterile, or on some really effective birth control.

 Also, I don't believe that Zelretch needs to activate his magic to traverse the two story lines, he just walks/flies/transports himself.

 status (To will herself into existence one way or the other, and the lack of a success of Touko's part tells me otherwise.

 are millions to one, but [[Discworld Million to one chances happen nine out of ten times.]]

-Just because they're alternate universes doesn't mean different versions of the same people can't live in both.
+- Just because they're alternate universes doesn't mean different versions of the same people can't live in both.
 The Touko sisters could have versions in either world.
 Also, you're underrating the odds of their eyes.
 It's not millions to one, it's so astronomically low that even one person having them is so uncommon they've reached the status of myth.
 Wouldn't that mean more like trillions to one (at least) per person?

-I haven't gotten far enough in Kara no Kyoukai to learn of Touko's goal and why it contradicts the Shinsou (and so I can't argue against the Word Of God alternate reality), but yes, different versions of people certainly exist in multiple universes.
+- I haven't gotten far enough in Kara no Kyoukai to learn of Touko's goal and why it contradicts the Shinsou (and so I can't argue against the Word of God alternate reality), but yes, different versions of people certainly exist in multiple universes.
 On the other hand, while the odds of two people having Mystic Eyes of Death Perception is incredibly low, the different circumstances of the Shikis doesn't really rely on those odds all that much.
 Ryougi's eyes are an in-born ability, that started to be expressed after her two-year long coma/exposure to death.
 Nanaya's eyes are a total accident; he already had the Pure Eyes ability of seeing mystical things that were otherwise unseeable, and his near-death experience caused his brain to start perceiving lines of Death.
 Barring some really weird chaos theory explanation, it doesn't seem like those events would necessarily interact at all, let alone counter each other to the extent of necessitating an alternate universe.
 Quoth Trillian, it's not impossible, just very, very improbable.